mjen0012/immunopeptidomics/src/IAV2.md

   // reactive deps
   colourAttr; percMode; proteinCommitted;

-  // SIMPLE RULE: if the radio is NOT attribute_1/2/3 â‡’ allele mode const inAlleleMode = !/^attribute_[123]$/i.test(String(colourAttr));
+  // SIMPLE RULE: if the radio is NOT attribute_1/2/3 ⇒ allele mode const inAlleleMode = !/^attribute_[123]$/i.test(String(colourAttr));

   if (inAlleleMode) {